noahehall/theBookOfNoah/0current/scripting.md

 # important programs
+  - if a program has a description elsewar, its not listed here (so dont assume these are the only important programs)

   - `type` see whether a program is a builtin or not, for non builtins it prints the location
   - `sh`
   - `ssh`